kdeldycke/kevin-deldycke-blog/content/2010/how-to-extract-data-trapped-iphone.md

 ![]({attach}iphone-backup-extraction.png)

 You've just finished the essential part of the process.
-You now have a nice folder structure containing all the important informations that was trapped in your phone:
+You now have a nice folder structure containing all the important information that was trapped in your phone:

 ![]({attach}iphone-backup-extraction-content.png)